dthfan2007/analogClock/README.md

 # Analog clock

 This is a GitHub repository containing my solution to creating a analog clock only using HTML, CSS and JavaScript.
+I added a custom background that updates every hour.

 ## Criteria